Assessing Amazon Inspector coverage of your AWS environment - Amazon Inspector

 • Unsupported OS – Amazon Inspector isn’t monitoring or scanning the image.
 The image is based on an operating system that Amazon Inspector doesn't support, or it uses a media type that Amazon Inspector doesn’t support.

-For a list of operating systems that Amazon Inspector supports, see Supported operating systems for Amazon ECR scanning.
+For a list of operating systems that Amazon Inspector supports, see Supported operating systems: Amazon ECR scanning with Amazon Inspector.
 For a list of media types that Amazon Inspector supports, see Supported media types.

 For details about configuring the scanning settings for repositories and images, see Scanning Amazon ECR container images.